 - Accessibility for Ontarians with Disabilities Act - Canadian accessibility standards / requirements

 - Robles v.
-Domino's Pizza LLC - Key court case in the Ninth Circuit Court of Appeals establishing ADA Title III applicability to commercial digital properties for places of public accomodation.
-Supreme Court declined to hear appeal, thus leaving Ninth Circuit Court of Appeals decision as precedent
+Domino's Pizza LLC - Key court case in the Ninth Circuit Court of Appeals establishing ADA Title III applicability to commercial digital properties for places of public accommodation.
+Supreme Court declined to hear appeal, thus leaving Ninth Circuit Court of Appeals decision as precedent.

 - DHS Trusted Tester v5 Training and Certification - Excellent computer based curriculum and certification opportunity offered free of charge by the Department of Homeland Security, Office of Accessible Systems and Technology.